-- The name of the new LDAP object is already used. - Some of the mandatory attributes necessary to create the new LDAP object are missing. - The "object class" of the new LDAP object is missing or incorrect. - Some of the attributes being created for the object contain invalid values. - Some of the attributes being created for the object do not apply to this type of object, for instance, you cannot add a 'mail' attribute to an LDAP object of type Organizational Unit. - The path, under which the LDAP object is to be created, is invalid.
+- Some of the mandatory attributes necessary to create the new LDAP object are missing. - The "object class" of the new LDAP object is missing or incorrect. - Some of the attributes being created for the object contain invalid values. - Some of the attributes being created for the object do not apply to this type of object, for instance, you cannot add a 'mail' attribute to an LDAP object of type Organizational Unit. - The path, under which the LDAP object is to be created, is invalid.